aws-samples/serverless-patterns/apigw-lambda-sns-sms/README.md

 This pattern shows an example how a phone number can be validated and how a SMS message can be send using SMS Publish APIs via API Gateway and Lambda deployed using SAM.

+Please note, for demonstration purpose, no authorization mechanism is deployed for the API.
+The best practice is to use authorization like IAM, Lambda Authorizer etc. depending on your use case to secure your API.

 Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>